23 March 2018

 Claire's: If you buy something here it will probably be affordable.

 Where else can shoppers find this level of convenience but with none of the physical effort of pushing a shopping cart and all the comfort of their own sofa?

 Variety and price can be found online.
 They don't make for a good shopping experience if that's all you have going on.

 Online shopping didn't exactly sneak up on us either.
 It's been around since the late 90s.

-That's 2 decades of time that could have been used thinking up better reasons to shop in-store.
+That's 2 decades that could have been used thinking up better reasons to shop in-store.

 And speaking of wasted time: